Katherine, Northern Territory: Government

 In the Australian House of Representatives, Katherine is part of the Division of Lingiari, which includes all of the Territory outside the Darwin/Palmerston area.
-Lingiari is currently held by Labor member Warren Snowdon.
-The Australian Senate has two representatives from the Northern Territory - Senator Sam McMahon representing the Country Liberal Party and Senator Malarndirri McCarthy.
-Katherine is a solid base for the centre-right Country Liberal Party.
+Lingiari is currently held by Marion Scrymgour.
+The Australian Senate has two senators from the Northern Territory – Jacinta Price representing the Country Liberal Party and Malarndirri McCarthy from the Australian Labor Party.
+Katherine has been a solid base for the centre-right Country Liberal Party.

 Federal Government services including Centrelink are also accessible through offices in Katherine.

 Economy

-The pastoral industry, mining, defence (RAAF Tindal) and tourism contribute to the economy of Katherine.
+The pastoral industry, mining, defence (RAAF Base Tindal) and tourism contribute to the economy of Katherine.
 In 2003–04, the estimated total value of agriculture production from the Katherine Region was $75M: $52M from cattle, $16.5M from fruit and vegetables and $7M from hay and other field crops.
 Production from mining in the region was estimated at $201M in 2003–04, or 13% of NT mining and energy production.
 Major commodities included lead, zinc, barites, limestone and gravel.

 In support of the pastoral and agriculture industries, the Northern Territory Department of Primary Industry and Fisheries maintains the Katherine Research Station, employing up to 40 staff in laboratories, greenhouses, coolrooms and animal-handling facilities, with open lands for cropping and grazing activities.
 The facility comprises 1260 ha of land on a site located off the Stuart Highway 4 km east of Katherine.
 The research conducted at the station assists local farmers to align land-management to climate and environment, and to address pests and diseases.

 Mangoes, including the Kensington Pride, are a major primary industry in the territory.
 In summer, the Katherine region is one of Australia's major mango-producing areas.
 The Northern Territory in general produces early-season (September–November) mangoes, avoiding the potentially damaging wet season.

+Cotton is an emerging industry in and around Katherine.
+Trials of modern, generically-modified cotton such as Bollgard3 have been undertaken at the Katherine Research Station.
+By 2019-20, 800 hectares of cotton was sown in the Territory across six properties in the Katherine and Top End regions, many of which are managed by operators from the Murray Darling regions of New South Wales.
+While 80% of crops were rain-fed, there are still environmental concerns over industry water usage, with projections that even small-scale irrigation for cotton could still amount to water usage equivalent to almost 70% of current allocations.
+A $70 million cotton gin was established by WANT north of Katherine in December 2023.

-The town's principal retail facility, the Katherine Oasis Shopping Centre of 7200 m2 is owned by Vicinity Centres and includes a Woolworths supermarket, a K Hub store (replaced Target Country in early 2021) and speciality stores.
+The town's principal retail facility, the Katherine Shopping Centre of 7200 m2 is owned by Vicinity Centres and includes a Woolworths supermarket, a K Hub store (replaced Target Country in early 2021) and speciality stores.